PMUSK21/Cerebro_Backend/README.md

 - SERVER_PORT
 - PRODUCTION_MODE

-By default, the server IP is set to **0.0.0.0**, which runs the server on ip address *127.0.0.1* but allows anyone on your local network to connect to the server as long as firewall permissions are set up correctly.
-The port is set to **1130**.
+By default, the *SERVER_IP* is set to **0.0.0.0**, which runs the server on ip address *127.0.0.1* but allows anyone on your local network to connect to the server as long as firewall permissions are set up correctly. *SERVER_PORT* is set to **1130**.
 You can change these settings by modifying the *config.json* file and then restarting the API.

 *PRODUCTION_MODE* is defaulted to *false*.
 When *PRODUCTION_MODE* is enabled, the endpoints that are noted below will not be enabled as to avoid anyone from using them and hogging your servers resources.